Weighted versus Unweighted GPAs: A Closer Look

 Easy-peasy, right?
 Well, while calculating it might not be hard, putting it in context is a little more complicated.
 Different high schools have different grading scales—some use letter grades (with or without pluses and minuses), while others simply list grades as a percent out of 100.
 (And if you’re at an international high school that doesn’t use a GPA at all, this whole thing can be quite baffling!)
 At one high school, a 4.0 unweighted GPA might be the highest possible GPA, while at another high school, the highest possible unweighted GPA might be a 4.3.

-A weighted GPA basically works like a GPA bonus for students who chose to take more-challenging classes like AP, IB, dual enrollment, or honors courses.
+A weighted GPA works like a GPA bonus for students who choose to take more challenging classes like AP, IB, dual enrollment, or honors courses.
 Those classes are more difficult and require more work than other classes at a high school, so some (but not all) high schools reward students for choosing them by giving those grades a boost to reflect the extra effort that went into earning the final grade.
 In essence, a B in a weighted class “looks like” an A when it’s calculated into the GPA.

 But just as with unweighted GPAs, schools have different policies around how they weigh those advanced courses.